scala-js/scala-js-website/contribute/tooling-support.md

 [sbt](http://www.scala-sbt.org/) through an sbt plugin, but it is far from being *good*.

-*   There is dependency management for the classpath (so that the types declared in a library are available to your application) but there is none for the actual emitted JavaScript code.
-Basically we need some Ivy tweaking to support that.
 *   Incremental compilation is not supported, i.e., all the source files are recompiled everytime.
 To have this, we need some support from `sbt` itself.
 Check out